inscopix/inscopix-cnmfe/docs/parameter_tuning.md

 For instance, downsampling the data by a factor of 2 along each dimension would reduce the memory footprint of the algorithm by a factor of 4.

 ## Output Units
-The temporal traces extracted by Inscopix CNMFe can be expressed in terms of different units.
+The temporal traces extracted by Inscopix-CNMFe can be expressed in terms of different units.
-Inscopix CNMFe offers two options: `dF` and `dF over noise`.
+Inscopix-CNMFe offers two options: `dF` and `dF over noise`.
 It is common for people to standardize traces by subtracting the mean and dividing by the standard deviation, effectively converting each value to a Z-score.
 `dF over noise` uses a similar formula, with the exception that the traces are divided by the estimated noise level as opposed to the standard deviation.